 The Linksys Velop mesh router Wi-Fi system can cover up to 2,000sqft of space per unit, and you can get it in packs of up to three.
-You can easily set up and manage your Wi-Fi network using the included app, and Apple HomeKit support is said to be in the works.
+You can easily set up and manage your Wi-Fi network using the included app.

 8. AmpliFi Alien

 Looking for a high-end mesh router with a gaming look?
 The AmpliFi Alien may check all the boxes.
-This one is expensive, but will deem every single penny spend on it worth it.
-For starters, just looke at it.
+This one is expensive but will deem every single penny spend on it worth it.
+For starters, just look at it.
 It’s so cool!
 But let’s look past aesthetics and get to the features.

 10. Netgear Nighthawk Wi-Fi 6 Mesh Range Extender EAX80